 \subsection{Contributions of the paper}

-We build our model based on the seminal paper by Leland and Toft \cite{Leland96} with a feature of endogenous default.
-While the framework of Leland \cite{Leland94} is more frequently used and is indeed mathematically more tractable, its extension \cite{Leland96} captures more accurately the flow of debt financing, by successfully avoiding the use of perpetual bonds assumed in \cite{Leland94}.
+This model is built based on the seminal paper by Leland and Toft \cite{Leland96}, with a feature of endogenous default.
+While Leland \cite{Leland94}'s framework is more frequently used and is certainly more mathematically tractable, its extension \cite{Leland96} more accurately captures the flow of debt financing by successfully avoiding the use of perpetual bonds assumed in \cite{Leland94}.

-In addition, while a majority of papers in financial economics assume a geometric Brownian motion for the asset price $(V_t)_{t \geq 0}$, we follow the works of Hilberink and Rogers \cite{Hilberink}, Kyprianou and Surya \cite{Kyprianou} and Surya and Yamazaki \cite{Surya_Yamazaki} and consider an exponential \lev process with arbitrary negative jumps (spectrally negative \lev processes).
-It is indeed more desirable to allow also positive jumps as in Chen and Kou \cite{Chen_Kou_2009}, but as discussed in \cite{Hilberink}, negative jumps occur more frequently and model effectively the downward risks.
-With the spectrally negative assumption, we achieve semi-explicit expressions of the equity value as well as the optimal bankruptcy threshold, without focusing on a particular set of jump measures.
-Again, see our discussion above that our model is capable of modeling the two-sided jump case in the classical structural approach, even when a spectrally negative \lev process is used for $(V_t)_{t \geq 0}$.
-We also refer the reader to Cont and Tankov \cite{ContTankov} for a more general study of financial models using \lev processes.
+In addition, while the majority of papers in financial economics assume a geometric Brownian motion for the asset price $(V_t)_{t \geq 0}$, we follow the works of Hilberink and Rogers \cite{Hilberink}, Kyprianou and Surya \cite{Kyprianou} and Surya and Yamazaki \cite{Surya_Yamazaki} and consider an exponential \lev process with arbitrary negative jumps (spectrally negative \lev processes).
+Although it is more desirable to also allow positive jumps as in Chen and Kou \cite{Chen_Kou_2009}, as discussed in \cite{Hilberink}, negative jumps occur more frequently and effectively model the downward risks.
+With the spectrally negative assumption, semi-explicit expressions of the equity value as well as the optimal bankruptcy threshold are elicited, without focusing on a particular set of jump measures.
+Again, see the discussion above on how our model is capable of modeling the two-sided jump case in the classical structural approach, even when a spectrally negative \lev process is used for $(V_t)_{t \geq 0}$.
+For a more general study of financial models using \lev processes, the reader should refer to Cont and Tankov \cite{ContTankov}.

-To solve the problem, we take advantage of the recent developments of the \emph{fluctuation theory} of \lev processes.
-We first start with expressing the firm/debt/equity values in terms of the so-called \emph{scale functions}, which exist for a general spectrally negative \lev process.
-These let us compute the optimal bankruptcy barrier in a direct way.
+To solve the problem, recent developments of the \emph{fluctuation theory} of \lev processes are utilized.
+First, the firm/debt/equity values are expressed in terms of the so-called \emph{scale functions}, which exist for a general spectrally negative \lev process.
+These permit direct computation of the optimal bankruptcy barrier and the corresponding firm/debt/equity values.